DVC FIRPTA

 On closing day, your title Agent is required to withhold 15% of the contract price and send to the Internal Revenue Service.
 The IRS will hold these fund until you apply for the refund or complete a tax return.

-Assuming no income after adjustments.
-Apply for a withholding certificate using form N-288B.
-This allow your title agent to forgo sending funds to the state.
+Assuming no adjusted income , apply for a withholding certificate using form 8288-A. This allows your title agent to forgo sending funds to the state.

 IS THERE MORE TO THIS?

-Not really, if you do a google search using the keyword “ firpta “, you will see companies charging from $800 to $2,500 for their services.
-Of course, they want to show value for their services without sharing their secret souse with just how easy the process really can be.
+Not really, if you do a google search using the keyword “ firpta “, you will see companies charging from $600 to $2,500 for their services.
+Of course, they want to show value for their services without sharing their secret sauce with just how easy the process really can be.

 We have yet to learn of a DVC member selling their membership and paying any taxes based on today’s market prices and allowed deductions.
 Use our tool to calculate your estimated tax liability.
 In simple terms, the formula is (Sales price – Original Purchase price – Broker Commission = Net Taxable Income).